AMSA acknowledges Aboriginal and Torres Strait Islanders as the Traditional Owners of Australia's Land and Sea Country

-For the past four years, AMSA has run workshops around the annconference focussed on addressing cultural barriers, developing research outputs that meet Indigenous priorities and generating cultural visibility within the mainstream of marine science research.
+For the past four years, AMSA has run workshops around the annual conference focussed on addressing cultural barriers, developing research outputs that meet Indigenous priorities and generating cultural visibility within the mainstream of marine science research.

 Fremantle AMSA 2019 Conference

-The Fremantle 2019 workshop, convened on Noongar Country from 10-11 July 2019, was designed to build on previous AMSA Indigenous engagement workshops by focussing discussion and interactions on collaborative partnerships for sea country research and monitoring in Western Australia (WAA).
-The workshop brought togethre approximately 60 invited Indigenous and marine science participants to share their experiences and thoughts about the development of a common standard for Indigenous engagement in sea country research and monitoring in WA - better ways fo worksing together on sea country.
+The Fremantle 2019 workshop, convened on Noongar Country from 10-11 July 2019, was designed to build on previous AMSA Indigenous engagement workshops by focussing discussion and interactions on collaborative partnerships for Sea Country research and monitoring in Western Australia (WAA).
+The workshop brought together approximately 60 invited Indigenous and marine science participants to share their experiences and thoughts about the development of a common standard for Indigenous engagement in Sea Country research and monitoring in WA - better ways of working together on Sea Country.

 - The need for Indigenous groups, with the support of marine science providers (i.e. marine science institutions and marine management agencies) to develop, adopt and endorse an agreed, common set of standards and guiding principles that apply across Western Australia.

-- Pathways for improved engagement on sea country research and monitoring in WA was discussed.
+- Pathways for improved engagement on Sea Country research and monitoring in WA were discussed.

 Two documents were developed as a result of this workshop: